jako645/Codewars/README.md

 # Codewars
-Repository with solution to tasks from Codewars
+Repository with solutions to tasks from Codewars

+Languages:
+  - Python
+  - Shell
+  - C